johaneswisa/grpc-tutorial-9/README.md

 7. What impact does the adoption of gRPC as a communication protocol have on the overall architecture and design of distributed systems, particularly in terms of interoperability with other technologies and platforms?

 * Mendorong arsitektur berorientasi layanan dengan antarmuka dan kontrak yang terdefinisi dengan baik.
-* Memfasilitasi pengembangan poliglot dengan menyediakan antarmuka komunikasi yang independen bahasa.
+* Memfasilitasi polyglot development dengan menyediakan antarmuka komunikasi yang independen bahasa.
 * Mengharuskan adopsi teknologi dan alat yang kompatibel untuk service discovery, load balancing, dan observabilitas.

 8. What are the advantages and disadvantages of using HTTP/2, the underlying protocol for gRPC, compared to HTTP/1.1 or HTTP/1.1 with WebSocket for REST APIs?